 This core indicator evaluates the status of abundance of wintering waterbirds in the Baltic Sea region.
-The wintering waterbirds are considered to reflect Good Environmental Status (GES) when at least 75% of the considered species deviate less than 30% downwards from the baseline condition during the reference period 1991-2000.
+The wintering waterbirds are considered to reflect good status when at least 75% of the considered species deviate less than 30% downwards (species laying more than one egg per year) or 20% downwards (species laying one egg per year) from the baseline condition during the reference period 1991-2000.

 The indicator is applicable in the waters of all the countries bordering the Baltic Sea.